jdbowman/sim/README.md

 for more detail.
 Note that MAPS contain a c++ adaptation of the Angelica's Global Sky Model in MAPS/maps_makesky/gsm.
 This program requires database files larger than 100MB which cannot be store on the GitHub server.
-You **MUST** download these database files from https://www.dropbox.com/sh/ggsk91mikslwa2g/v3elY_tyox before compiling MAPS
+You **MUST** download these database files from https://www.dropbox.com/sh/ggsk91mikslwa2g/v3elY_tyox before compiling MAPS if you check MAPS out from this git repository.

 pymodule and scrips can be directly added to you PYTHONPATH.